Danmo-Ar/create-eve-project/SETUP.md

 ## SETUP😎😎

-- create folder project : with gui system or with cli : `mkdir create-eve-app `
+- create folder project : with gui system or with cli : `mkdir create-eve-project `

   - inside created folder run : `npm init ` and fill in the prompt